emmanueldevfr/handler-ts/README.md

 # ✨ | Special Message

-> ## This is a thanks message, to every single personne who help us develope this small project, and special thanks to ArviX for making this repository available ! 💖
+> ## This is a thanks message, to every single person who help us develop this small project, and special thanks to ArviX for making this repository available! 💖